 Let’s flip the script for a moment.
 Imagine we were talking about animal abuse, animal cruelty.
 Here’s this lady.
 Let’s call her Jane (my apologies to any Janes out there).

 One afternoon, Jane is hanging with a group of friends.
 She’s shooting the breeze.
 She says, “Man, listen to this.
 I got this dog the other day.
 I moved on it…I hit it good.
 I just moved right in, didn’t even wait for it to lick me or growl at me.
 I just hit and kicked it.
 You know what?
 It loved getting hit.
 It just sat there and let me hit and kick it.
 Dogs everywhere just let me hit them.
 I can do anything to dogs.”

 A few years later, Jane decides to run for president of the A.S.P.C.A.
 Despite the video above and a few other interviews where she said she doesn’t respect dogs, Jane now says she wants to represent dogs everywhere.
 Would Jane make a good president to represent the safety and security of dogs everywhere?

 Well, shucks.
 That’s not so crazy.
-And we’re talking about dogs (sweet, cuddly, cute creatures, by the way).
+And that’s a hypothetical about dogs (sweet, cuddly, cute creatures, by the way).
 Why should humans be treated with any less regard?

 To all survivors out there, this site isn’t about politics.
 No political leanings.
 No shaming for being “left wing” or “right wing.”
 This is about you, your recovery, your healing, and your protection.
-If having a guy who tried to normalize sexual assault voted into the office of president makes you angry or sad, then know your response is normal.
+If you’ve had people try to marginalize abusive acts committed against, and if having a guy who normalizes sexual assault voted into the office of president makes you angry or sad, then know your response is normal.
 Allow yourself to process these feelings, and don’t feel ashamed.

 Kudos to CBS News for getting this one right.
 Check out their article here, survivors, and see that you are NOT alone.
 Take care of yourself.